dimforge/ncollide/docs/geometric_queries.md

 ### Point projection
 It is possible to check whether or not a point is inside of a shape, to project it, or compute the distance from a point to a shape.
-Those queries are exposed by the `point::PointQuery` trait:
+Those queries are exposed by the `query::PointQuery` trait:

 | Method | Description |
 |--      | --          |